tarsius/orglink/README.md

 other major modes.
 Links can be opened and edited like in Org Mode.

-To use enable `global-orglink-mode' and customize `orglink-activate-in-modes'.
-Or use the buffer local `orglink-mode'.
+To use enable `global-orglink-mode` and customize `orglink-activate-in-modes`.
+Or use the buffer local `orglink-mode`.
 Do the latter now to linkify these examples:

 ```
 [[Code]]